-After writing our last post on the topic, we found we were getting lots of questions about how to implement it in specific conditions.
-Rather than answering each question in the comments, we thought it would be a good idea to put together an FAQ for you all right here!
+After writing our last post on the topic, we were getting lots of questions about how to implement it in specific conditions.
+Rather than answering each question in the comments, we thought we would put together an FAQ for you right here!

 What is the Deep Litter Method?

 This method consists of starting with a few inches of litter on the floor of the coop.
 As the chickens poop into it, the litter is stirred up and more litter is added on top.
 The chickens naturally turn the litter by rooting through it.
 Sometimes they might need a bit of help from you, in which case you’ll turn the litter by pitchfork every few weeks.

 Turning the litter helps the beneficial microbes in the coop to turn the bedding nitrogen-rich waste and carbon-rich dry litter into compost.